bookofproofs/bookofproofs.github.io/_sources/history/20th-century/dyson.md

 * Dyson's famous paper on renormalisation of the SSS-matrix The S matrix in quantum electrodynamics in 1949 became a very highly regarded and influential work in quantum electrodynamics.
 * Dyson started to become a celebrity in scientific circles.
 * In the summer of 1949 Dyson met Verena Esther Haefeli-Huber at the Institute for Advanced Study.
-* Dyson became engaged to Verena in the summer of 1950 and they were married later that year on 11 August.
-* They had two children: Esther Dyson was born on 14 July 1951 in Zürich, Switzerland, and George Dyson born in Ithaca, New York in 1953.
 * George Dyson left home at age 16, moved to British Columbia where he built canoes, explored the Northwest Coast, and made his home in a tree-house.
-* Dyson and his wife were divorced in 1958 and in the same year, on 21 November, he married Imme Jung; they had four daughters, Dorothy, Emily, Mia and Rebecca.
 * After finishing the SSS-matrix paper, Dyson turned to meson theory where he devised a method of separating the calculation of high and low frequency interactions.
 * After further important publications and contributions to international conferences, in May 1950 Dyson took over Feynman's professorship at Cornell.
 * Bethe's admiration for Dyson had by now become great.